Microbial oxidation of sulfur: Biochemistry

-In any of these pathways, oxygen is the preferred electron acceptor, but in oxygen-limited environments nitrate, oxidized forms of iron and even organic matter are used instead.
+In any of these pathways, oxygen is the preferred electron acceptor, but in oxygen-limited environments, nitrate, oxidized forms of iron and even organic matter are used instead.

-Cyanobacteria normally perform oxygenic photosynthesis using water as electron donor.
-However, in the presence of sulfide, oxygenic photosynthesis is inhibited, and some cyanobacteria can perform anoxygenic photosynthesis by oxidation of sulfide to thiosulfate − using Photosystem I with sulfite− as a possible intermediate sulfur compound.
+Cyanobacteria normally perform oxygenic photosynthesis by utilizing water as an electron donor.
+However, in the presence of sulfide, oxygenic photosynthesis is inhibited, and some cyanobacteria can perform anoxygenic photosynthesis by the oxidation of sulfide to thiosulfate by using Photosystem I with sulfite as a possible intermediate sulfur compound.